department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-research-summary.md

    - [ ] Work with team to figure out what should or should not (or can and cannot) be included in MVP

 ### Understand each alert in MVP
-   - [ ] Work with VA.notify and VetText to understand how the current APIs work and if we need to build new ones
+   - [ ] Work with VA.notify and VetText to understand how the current APIs work, how to connect to them and/or if we need to build something new
    - [ ] Work with VA.notify and VetText to understand content of each alert
    - [ ] Outline time-sensitivity/urgency of each alert